Pennsylvania Criminal Process Archives | Page 2 of 6 | Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC

 Explosive advances in technology over the last two decades have drastically changed the criminal justice system.
 Law enforcement can now gather vast amounts of credible, valuable digital evidence, from both the suspect and a victim.
 Prosecutors use this evidence and…

-Expunging Your Record After a Dismissal
+Expunging Your Record After Charges Are Dismissed in Pennsylvania

 If you’ve been arrested and charged with a crime in Pennsylvania, your main concern will likely be whether or not you’ll be convicted.
 As a result, you should hire an attorney and fight the charges.
 Ultimately, and to your relief,…